creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-protoasnet.md

 ![](/collections/images/ProtoASNet/eq_cosine.jpg)

-The similarity scores are used by the fully-connected layer to predict the class probabilities.
-The weights of the layer
-$$w_h$$ are initialized to be 1 between corresponding class logits and prototypes and 0 otherwise.
+Finally, the similarity scores are used by the fully-connected layer to predict the class probabilities.
+The weights of the layer $$w_h$$ are initialized to be 1 between corresponding class logits and prototypes and 0 otherwise.

 ## Prototypes for Aleatoric Uncertainty